adrienhongcs/RECIPE_BOOK/README.md

 ```
 rails generate controller components index
 ```
-We can also organize the `components` path inside our import map:
+We can also organize the `components` path inside our import map.
 ```ruby
 # config/importmap.rb
 pin_all_from "app/javascript/components", under: "components"